 Utility Rate Update

 The Town of Wellington continues to engage with our community's difficult water and wastewater infrastructure needs.
-With aging infrastructure, increases in the cost to provide service, and the need to continue to meet the demand of a population that grew rapidly, further rate adjustments are necessary for the Town to remain in compliance with fund balance regulations while also funding essential infrastructure upgrades.
+With aging infrastructure, increases in the cost to provide service, and the need to continue to meet the demand of a population that grew rapidly, further rate adjustments are necessary for the Town to remain in compliance and continue providing service.

 The Board of Trustees identified a need for a strategic increase in community involvement for the upcoming evaluation of sewer rates.
 The Wellington Resident Rate Roundtable will serve as a volunteer group of residents to deeply engage and offer feedback about upcoming rate changes.
 The group will meet 4 times between November and December before making a recommendation to the Board of Trustees on January 11, 2022.

 The Town of Wellington remains committed to providing the most up-to-date information to the community.
 The difficulty of continued increases is acknowledged and creative solutions continue to be explored.